|Summary||How to install Ubuntu Desktop on your laptop or PC.|

 The welcome widget will help you with some additional setup options, including:

-- Configure Livepatch to automatically apply updates to your device (this option is only available when using a long term support [LTS] version of Ubuntu).
+Attach an Ubuntu Pro free personal or paid subscription to apply additional security patches to your device (this option is only available when using a long term support [LTS] version of Ubuntu).

 It’s always good practice to ensure your system is up to date, especially after a fresh install.